-The Western Institute of Nursing invites you to submit an abstract in research, project, methodology and/or theory development/conceptual format to be considered for podium or poster presentation at the 2022 WIN Conference, which will be held in Portland, Oregon from April 6-9.
+The Western Institute of Nursing invites you to submit an abstract in research, project, methodology and/or theory development/conceptual format to be considered for podium or poster presentation at the 2023 WIN Conference, which will be held in Tucson, Arizona from April 19-22.
 All abstracts, not to exceed 500 words, are to be submitted using WIN’s abstract submission form (see link at the bottom of this page).
-Submissions must be received by 11:59 PM Pacific time on Friday, October 15, 2021.
+Submissions must be received by 11:59 PM Pacific time on Sunday, October 16, 2022.
 No extensions will be granted.
 You do not have to be a member of WIN to submit an abstract.

 The WIN Program Committee will schedule papers in podium or poster sessions and will assign the dates and times of presentations.
 Each scheduled paper will be allotted fifteen minutes on the conference program.
 Notifications will be sent in mid-December.
 All presenters are required to register for the conference and to pay the applicable registration fees.
 Individuals may join WIN when registering for the conference to receive a discounted registration rate.
 If the primary author of an abstract is unable to attend the conference, the author should make arrangements for another individual to present the paper or poster, and that individual must register for the conference.
 The conference registration form and schedule will be available on the WIN website in late December/early January.

 All abstracts will be included in the proceedings of the 56th Annual Communicating Nursing Research Conference.
 The proceedings will not be copyrighted, and abstracts may be published elsewhere.
 We request that authors include a notation that their abstracts were presented at the 56th Annual Communicating Nursing Research Conference of the Western Institute of Nursing.